-- Second, if the indigent parent had abandoned a child for ten continuous years while the child was a minor, the child will not be required to foot his or her parent’s bill.
+- Second, if the indigent parent had abandoned a child for ten continuous years while the child was a minor, the child will not be required to foot their parent’s bill.

-Typically, if a parent is unable to pay for nursing care, he or she can apply for to Medicaid to pay the bills.
+Typically, if a parent cannot pay for nursing care, they can apply for Medicaid to pay the bills.
 However, the filial responsibility law may kick in where Medicaid is denied, incomplete, or delayed.

-If you have a low-income elderly parent who is or will be receiving nursing care, it’s important to educate yourself on both the Medicaid process and long term care planning.
-If you are in a situation where you think the filial responsibility law would apply, the attorneys at May, Herr & Grosh will be happy to meet with you to discuss what debts you may be legally responsible for.
+If you have a low-income elderly parent who is or will be receiving nursing care, it’s important to educate yourself on both the Medicaid process and long-term care planning.
+When you are in a situation where you think the filial responsibility law would apply, the attorneys at May, Herr & Grosh will be happy to meet with you to discuss what debts you may be legally responsible for.
 Contact us today to consult with our legal team!

 Matt Grosh is an attorney at May, Herr & Grosh.
 He practices in the areas of estate planning and administration, corporate law, nonprofit organizations and taxation.